 \subsection{Effect of the random seed}

 Finally, we discuss the effect of the random initial conditions.
-So far, we have used the set of Latin-hypercube Quijote simulations, and these simulations have different random seeds for the initial conditions.
-Therefore, the difference in these simulations is caused by the difference in both its cosmological parameters and its initial condition.
-To discuss the effect of the latter, we use another dataset of Quijote simulations.
-The Quijote simulations have 15,000 realizations as `Fid' simulations for the same cosmological parameter set and different random seeds for their initial conditions.
+So far, we have used the Latin-hypercube Quijote simulations, which have different random seeds for the initial conditions.
+Therefore, the difference in these simulations is caused by the difference in its cosmological parameters and initial conditions.
+To discuss the effect of the second one, we use another dataset of Quijote simulations.
+The Quijote simulations have 15000 realizations as `Fid' simulations for the same cosmological parameter set and different random seeds for their initial conditions.

-First, we pick up 400 realizations randomly from the `Fid' simulation dataset and make the 3D images of halo distribution from these data following Sec.~\ref{ssec:make_image}.
-And then, we test our CNN model for halo images, trained in Sec.~\ref{ssec:cnn_dm_halo}, using the images from the `Fid' simulations.
-By doing this, we can see the error only from random initial conditions.
-As a result, we find that the error for `Fid' realizations is about 0.005 regardless of the redshift.
-This is about one-fifth of the error in the results in the previous subsections, which includes both effects from the cosmological parameters and the initial condition.
-Therefore, we conclude the error in our analysis is dominated by the difference in the cosmological parameters.
+First, we pick up 7000 realizations from the `Fid' simulation dataset, accessible on the San Diego Cluster hosting the Quijote simulations data.
+Then, we build the 3D images of randomly selected halo distributions from these data following Sec.~\ref{ssec:make_image}.
+Then, we use our CNN model, which is already trained by the randomly selected halo images in Sec.~\ref{ssec:cnn_dm_halo}, and test it by the images from the `Fid' simulations.
+By doing this, we can evaluate the error only from random initial conditions.
+As a result, we find that the error for `Fid' realizations is $\mathcal{O} (10^{-3})$.